DDeShon/space-mobile-game/README.md

 A mobile space-shooter game made with html, css and JavaScript.

-Currently working on multiple enemy types and interactions regarding death animations.
+Currently working on multiple enemy types and interactions including death animations.